Heat Pump Installation

 Heat Pump Installation Cost

 Air-source heat pump installation typically costs $4,000–$10,000, depending on system size, efficiency ratings, and your region.
-Geothermal systems run $15,000–$30,000 but qualify for a 30% federal tax credit.
+Geothermal systems run $15,000–$30,000.
+Note: the federal Section 25D credit for new residential geothermal installs ended December 31, 2025 — confirm current incentive eligibility at energy.gov/save or with a tax advisor.
 Submit a free quote request for an estimate specific to your home.